abenevaut/vagrant-CSGO-server/README.md

 # vagrant-CSGO-server
-Vagrant deployement for CSGO server
+Vagrant deployement for CSGO game server.
+Use this tool to easily start new addons development or for fun!

-/!\ Project in development
+###### /!\ Project for developers - never use this project to make online game server!

 # Install vagrant